cmu-sei/pharos/INSTALL.md

 part instruction, part advice, and part a report of how we build Pharos.

+If your linux system/distribution was built using GCC 6 or later, the ABI should match, and you should be able to use your system's libraries without recompiling them.

 We have tested several configurations, but have not extensively tested different build configurations.

-We typically build with GCC 4.8.5 abd boost 1.60 on a RedHat Enterprise Linux 7 system.
-We have also successfully built on Ubuntu 17.04 system with Boost 1.64 and GCC 6.3.
+  * RedHat Enterprise Linux 7, GCC 6.3.1, Boost 1.61
+  * RedHat Enterprise Linux 7, GCC 4.8.5, Boost 1.61
+  * Ubuntu 17.04, GCC 6.3, Boost 1.64
+  * Ubuntu 17.10, GCC 7.2, Boost 1.62

 Building Pharos requires a C++11 compliant compiler.
 If you attempt to build Pharos (successfully or not) we'd like to hear about you experiences, and may be able to help with various build issues.